Marion Nestle: Career

 Nestle is the author of numerous articles in professional publications and has won awards for a number of her books.

-Food Politics: How the Food Industry Influences Nutrition and Health was first published in 2002, winning a James Beard Literary Award, a Association of American Publishers Award for Public Health, and a Harry Chapin Media Award for Best Book.
+Food Politics: How the Food Industry Influences Nutrition and Health was first published in 2002, winning a James Beard Literary Award, an Association of American Publishers Award for Public Health, and a Harry Chapin Media Award for Best Book.

 Safe Food (2003) won the Daniel E. Griffiths Research Award from the Steinhardt School of Education in 2004.